zenkj/poormansprofiler/README.md

 # poor man's profiler

-According to [PoorMan'sProfiler](http://poormansprofiler.org), pmp and it's java version, jpmp, are created. pmp relies on gdb to sample the stack frames of all threads, and jpmp relies on jstack from jdk to sample the java stack frames of all java threads.
+According to [PoorMan's Profiler](http://poormansprofiler.org), pmp and it's java version, jpmp, are created. pmp relies on gdb to sample the stack frames of all threads, and jpmp relies on jstack from jdk to sample the java stack frames of all java threads.